-What would you say if I told you that having sex daily could add four years to your life… and twice a day could add eight years?
+What would you say if I told you having sex daily could add four years to your life… and twice a day could add eight years?
 What if your wife could get similar benefits from more and better orgasms?

 All you want now is proof, right?
 Especially proof to convince your wife it is for her health!

 Dr. Michael Roizen, MD., chairman of the Cleveland Clinic’s Wellness Institute, began to make news with claims like this half a decade ago.
-Is there proof that he is right?
+Is there proof he’s right?
 Sort of.
-No one has done a study that gives results as clear as what Roizen is saying, but a growing number of studies have shown that a good and frequent sex life correlates with longer life, and with being healthier longer.
+No one has done a study giving results as clear as what Roizen is saying, but a growing number of studies have shown a good and frequent sex life correlates with longer life and with being healthier longer.
 In fact, virtually every well done longevity study shows quantity and/or quality of orgasm are sure ways to be healthier, look younger, and live longer.
-A ten-year study done by Queens University in Belfast found that men who have two or more orgasms a week had half the death rate of men who had less than one orgasm a month.
-The Duke Longitudinal Studies done from 1975 to 1984 found that “Frequency of intercourse was a significant predictor of longevity for men”.
+A ten-year study done by Queens University in Belfast found men who have two or more orgasms a week had half the death rate of men who had less than one orgasm a month.
+The Duke Longitudinal Studies done from 1975 to 1984 found “Frequency of intercourse was a significant predictor of longevity for men”.
 For women frequency of intercourse was not as strongly correlated with longevity, but historic enjoyment of intercourse was correlated with a longer life.
-Other studies have shown that more sex results in looking younger, experiencing less pain, lower levels of a variety of diseases, and on and on.
+Other studies have shown more sex results in looking younger, experiencing less pain, lower levels of a variety of diseases, and on and on.
 There are some poorly done studies about this, but many are very well done with good controls.
 There is something to this.

 Let me summarise what I see from reading a great many of these studies over the last few years.

 - Having more orgasms means better health and longer life, especially for men.

 - Having more great orgasms means better health and longer life for women.

 - Solo sex has some limited benefits, but sex with a partner is far better for you.